ccmanganti/ccmanganti/README.md

-# 👋 *Hi, I’m Christopher Clark Manganti, a Computer Engineering major aspiring to specialize on Android Application and Frontend and Backend Web Development.*
+# 👋 *Hi, I’m Christopher Clark Manganti, a Computer Engineering major aspiring to specialize on Software and Web Development.*

 # 👀 Interests
 - 📱 Intelligent Systems